Menu Close

 Features:

 Begin this unique hike at the Cloud Cap camp area following the Timberline Trail #600.
-Your walk through dunes of mountain ash and boulders surrounded by constantly changing vistas will be inspiring.
+You will walk through dunes of mountain ash and boulders surrounded by constantly changing vistas.
 The trail is marked by large piles of rocks with wood posts.

 Tilly Jane Trail Mt.
 Hood Outdoors